Compact (American magazine)

 Compact is an American online magazine that began operating in March 2022.
 The magazine was co-founded by Edwin Aponte, a populist and founder of the online magazine The Bellows; Matthew Schmitz, previously an editor of the ecumenical religious journal First Things; and conservative Catholic opinion journalist Sohrab Ahmari.

 When Compact was launched, its listed contributors and contributing editors were described by The New York Times as ideologically diverse, including religiously conservative Catholics, populists, and dissident Marxist feminists.
-The magazine's editorial line in March 2022 was critical of liberalism from both the left and the right.
+The magazine's editorial line has been critical of liberalism from both the left and the right.

 History

-Planning for the launch of the magazine began in 2020 between Ahmari and Schmitz, who later incorporated Aponte on the condition that half of the site's content cover "material concerns".
+Planning for the launch of the Compact began in 2020 between Ahmari and Schmitz, who later incorporated Aponte on the condition that half of the site's content cover "material concerns".
 Compact launched without a paywall for its first few weeks, and is now run on a reader-funded model, requiring a paid subscription to access all of the articles on the site.
-Co-founder Edwin Aponte exited the magazine in late 2022 over political differences after the Dobbs v.
-Jackson Women's Health Organization U.S. Supreme Court decision was leaked to the public.
+Aponte exited the magazine in late 2022 over political differences after the U.S. Supreme Court decision Dobbs v.
+Jackson Women's Health Organization was leaked to the public.

+In 2024, Vanity Fair reported that George Soros’s Open Society Foundations (OSF) have provided financial support to Compact.
+In 2023, OSF awarded Compact magazine $200,000.
+Co-founder Aponte told Vanity Fair that original funders included entrepreneur and political activist Peter Thiel (although Thiel denied this) and Thomas Klingenstein, chair of the board of the Claremont Institute.